 This job is closed and is displayed for reference only.

 Location:Shire Hall Westgate Street Gloucester - GL1 2TG

 Are you passionate about working with people to promote independence and dedicated to making a difference?
 Are you looking for your next career move within Health & Social Care?
 We would love to hear from you!

 About the role:

-We have a full time Social Care Assessor position available in our Learning Disabilities team.
+We have two, full time Social Care Assessor positions available in our Learning Disabilities team.
 The team has a supportive and engaged management structure including an Integrated Social Care Manager, a Deputy Social Care Manager, three Team Managers and two Lead Social Care Assessors.
 It also consists of around 50 other staff members, including qualified Social Workers, Social Care Assessors and an administration team.

 As a Social Care Assessor, you will be undertaking assessments and support plans with people who have physical disabilities or other complex needs.
 This role will involve working with families, carers and other professionals, agencies and organisations across Gloucestershire.